China singer apologises for son's road-rage attack

 Bystanders stopped them leaving the scene and they were then arrested.

-The incident - reminiscent of a high-profile hit-and-run case last year involving the son of a senior police officer - caused outrage on internet forums.'So sorry'
+The incident - reminiscent of a high-profile hit-and-run case last year involving the son of a senior police officer - caused outrage on internet forums.

 Li Shuangjiang, who teaches at the army's arts academy, was photographed in China's official media visiting the injured couple in hospital.